wp-statistics/wp-statistics/readme.txt

 = I get an error message like "PHP Fatal error: Function name must be a string in /../parse-user-agent.php" =

 Do you have eAccelerator installed?
 If so this is a known issue with eAccelerator and PHP's "anonymous" functions, which are used in the user agent parsing library.
-As no new versions of eAccelerator have been released for over 3 years, you should look to replace it or disable it.
+As no new versions of eAccelerator have been released for over 6 years (since January 2010), you should look to replace it or disable it.

 = I've installed WP Statistics for the first time on a site and when I go to the statistics pages I get an error saying like "The following plugin table(s) do not exist in the database" =